Resume Summary Examples: Craft a Powerful First Impression

 • The candidate shows strong interpersonal skills by describing themselves as an excellent communicator.
 They focus on building strong relationships, which shows they value teamwork and are easy to work with.
 In admin roles, communication and cooperation are mandatory.

-• As you already know, the summary shouldn’t be 100% focused on you.
-It should tell the hiring manager how they will benefit from your capacity.
-This candidate achieved that by mentioning a passion for organization and time management.
+• The summary shouldn’t be 100% focused on you.
+It should tell the hiring manager how they will benefit from hiring you.
+This candidate achieves that by mentioning a passion for organization and time management.
 We see that this is someone who can manage their workload effectively.

 Results-driven sales professional with 7+ years of experience in consumer technology.
 Proven track record of success, including a 15% customer retention rating and a history of exceeding company targets quarter-on-quarter.
 Excellent communicator interested in establishing meaningful customer relationships while striving to solve their problems.